sts10/tidy/readme.markdown

     -V, --version
             Print version information

-    -W, --widdle-to <WIDDLE_TO>
+    -W, --whittle-to <WHITTLE_TO>
-            Widdle list exactly to a specified length, only taking minimum number of words from the beginning of inputted list(s).
+            Whittle list exactly to a specified length, only taking minimum number of words from the beginning of inputted list(s).
 If the outputted list is not exactly the specified length, it will try again by taking a different amount of words form input list(s).
 As a result, this using this option may take a moment.
 Useful for working with lists that are